rkp8000/hypothesize/README.md

 #### Linking topics and documents

-Topics can reference documents *inline* by surrounding the document key by double square brackets, e.g., ("...it was shown in [[Shannon1948]] that a logarithmic measure of information was a very useful quantity...").
+Within the text of a topic you can reference documents *inline* by surrounding the document key by double square brackets, (e.g., "...it was shown in [[Shannon1948]] that a logarithmic measure of information was a very useful quantity...").
+When you save the topic to render it as a webpage, [[Shannon1948]] becomes a hyperlink that when clicked expands into a small paragraph containing the metadata for the article and a link to the primary source (such as a local pdf or an external website).
+In this way, one topic can reference many documents and one document can be referenced by many topics (and whenever a document's metadata is viewed it is accompanied by links to all the topics that reference it).
+Topics can also reference other topics by surrounding the topic key by double parentheses (e.g., "...information theory and ((dynamical systems theory)) were..."

 ### To download and start hypothesize on your local computer